 - Dried fruit and nut mix.

 - Crackers with cheese or cottage cheese.

 - Hard-boiled egg and toast.

 - Fruit salad.

 Drink plenty of water and other sugar-free, noncaffeinated beverages.
 If you drink milk and juice to meet your fluid needs, be sure to count them in your meal plan.

-- If you are using medicines or substances that are not compatible with breast-feeding.
-Oral diabetes medicines are not recommended for breast-feeding women.
+- If you are using medicines or substances that are not compatible with breastfeeding.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine